George Martin (rugby union): International career

-On 1 January 2021 Martin was selected for England under-20s squad for the 2021 U20 Six Nations, then on 22 January 2021 he was named in Eddie Jones' "Shadow squad" for the senior 2021 Six Nations Championship.
-He was named as a "finisher" for the England match against Wales, but was not used.
+On 1 January 2021 Martin was selected for England under-20s squad for the 2021 U20 Six Nations, then on 22 January 2021 he was named in coach Eddie Jones' "Shadow squad" for the senior 2021 Six Nations Championship.
+Martin was named as a "finisher" for the England match against Wales, but was not used.

-On 20 March 2021 he made his England debut against Ireland, coming on as a replacement for Billy Vunipola in the 64th minute in a 32–18 defeat.
+On 20 March 2021, Martin made his England Test debut in the last round of the tournament against Ireland, coming on as a replacement for Billy Vunipola in the 64th minute in a 32–18 defeat.

 On 5 August 2023 Martin started his first international, a Rugby World Cup warm up match against at the Millennium Stadium.
 On 7 August 2023, Martin was named in England's squad for the 2023 Rugby World Cup.
+He came off the bench as a substitute during their quarter-final victory over Fiji and started the semi-final elimination against champions South Africa.